Severe Abattoir And Wastewater Odor Control

 The smell that was coming out of this plant and the neighboring Slaughter House Shed was unbearable.
 As you can imagine, in a city where the average daily temperature in the winter is 32 degrees Celsius (90 degrees Fahrenheit) and in the summer is 36 degrees Celsius (97 degrees Fahrenheit), the conditions for workers and any visitors to the plant get very little respite from the odors.
 This was an issue that needed a solution.

-In addition to the odor issues, the effluent treatment plant had problems keeping up to the flow demands with long retention periods and blockages caused by undigested animal waste, meat bone particles and dung.
-We conducted two tests with our BIOLOGIC® SR2, one for the rendering plants odors and the other to determine the effectiveness in reducing solid organic waste to liquid.
+In addition to the wastewater odor issues, the effluent treatment plant had problems keeping up to the flow demands with long retention periods and blockages caused by undigested animal waste, meat bone particles and dung.
+We conducted two tests with BIOLOGIC™ SR2, one targeting the rendering plants wastewater odor issues and the other to target sludge reduction, to determine the effectiveness in reducing solid organic waste to liquid.

-In the first test, Right Control & Instrument of Navi Mumbai, Maharashtra, sprayed BIOLOGIC® SR2 on 75 square metres (800 sq ft) of the floors in the rendering area.
+In the first test, Right Control & Instrument of Navi Mumbai, Maharashtra, sprayed BIOLOGIC™ SR2 on 75 square metres (800 sq ft) of the floors in the rendering area.

-The product was applied at a rate of 1 millilitre per square meter, using less than 1 litre (1 quart) of product mixed with 20 litres of water.
-The product mix was sprayed manually and took less than 10 minutes to complete.
+BIOLOGIC™ SR2 was applied at a rate of 1 millilitre per square meter, using less than 1 litre (1 quart) of product mixed with 20 litres of water.
+The BIOLOGIC™ SR2 mix was sprayed manually and took less than 10 minutes to complete.
 Immediately the odor was reduced and by the end of the day, was completely eliminated.

 Our second test was with a 25 litre (6.6 gallon) container of concentrated slaughter house flesh waste, blood cells, meat bone particles, dung and slaughter house wash water.